 Malmberg revealed in the same column two days later how the original story should have been read.

-- He stated that the story did not imply that all youths with migrant backgrounds, or brown Finns, are criminals;
+- He stated that the original story did not imply that all youths with migrant backgrounds, or brown Finns, are criminals;

 - Such youths are not in special danger of becoming criminals;